Pre Conference Workshop - Wednesday 19th September 2018

-Micro-Entrepreneurship: New research avenues and collaboration.
-Presented by Matti Muhos, University of Oulu, Finland
+Micro-Entrepreneurship: New Research Avenues and collaboration Presented by: Matti Muhos, University of Oulu, Finland

 This workshop aims at establishing a platform for new research avenues for micro-enterprise focused researchers and practitioners.
 In this workshop, we will explore new avenues for applying micro-entrepreneurship research.
-The workshop includes a presentation by adjunct professor Matti Muhos and inspirational introductions from selected researchers.
+The workshop includes a presentation by research professor Matti Muhos and inspirational introductions from selected researchers.
 The workshop will discuss the key challenges, solutions and empirically-based examples of how academic research meets practice in micro-entrepreneurship.
 We invite participants interested in micro-enterprises and micro-entrepreneurs facing new European and global challenges to attend.
 Each participant will be asked to briefly present his / her research approaches to and experiences of conducting micro-entrepreneurship research.
 Discussions during the workshop seek to find new avenues for European micro-entrepreneurship research.
 From the workshop we hope to promote new research collaborations and build international, multi-disciplinary research consortiums.

 Using Design Thinking to Create a more Innovative Culture in your Organization Presented by: Christy Suciu, Boise State University, USA